-- Resume: In order to determine segments and vertices of the Voronoi diagram, we need to keep trace of the parabola arches appearing and disappearing on the beach line. - We imagine to walk on the beach line left to right and we sort the order of the sites producing the parabola arches on it. - This order cannot change until either a site event or a circle event happens. - Breakpoints are implicitely stored as intersections of parabola arches on the beach line.
+- Resume: In order to determine segments and vertices of the Voronoi diagram, keep trace of the parabola arches appearing and disappearing on the beach line. - Imagine to walk on the beach line left to right and sort the order of the sites producing the parabola arches on it. - This order cannot change until either a site event or a circle event happens. - Breakpoints are implicitely stored as intersections of parabola arches on the beach line.